 You are welcome to send in details of your local motorcycle club or of another club you know of so long as you have permission to do so.
 Please use the Contact Form.

 My personal feelings on the politics of clubs: I have none!
 This is a neutral site, where in other words, I will not show favour to anyone’s colours.
-All clubs are welcome, big or small, family and 1%ers.
+All clubs are welcome, big or small, family and one percenters, 1%ers and no matter what your ride.

 If a club or chapter is not listed here, it’s only because I’ve not been asked to add it.
 No other reason so please don’t ask me why a particular club is not listed.